 February brings us the first proper signs that spring is on it’s way, there are crocuses coming into flower and the green shoots of the other spring bulbs have broken through.
 This is when you can start to really get going with sowing seeds with tomatoes, aubergines and chillies being some that need a good long growing season.
 The weather can be a little temperamental but regardless of what we get dealt there is plenty this month to keep you busy.
+If you’re ahed of the game then take a look at what’s in store for March.

 - Sow broad beans, some varieties of onions and some of leek that have long growing seasons.
 It’ll get you an earlier crop and longer harvesting season too.